 If safety permits, stay at the scene of the incident.
 If it is unsafe to remain at the scene, find the safest nearby location to wait for the police.
 Unfortunately, if you leave the area, your case becomes harder to defend in court.

 For example, suppose you leave the scene of the altercation.
-In that case, the police and district attorney may assume that you committed the assault and wanted to avoid being arrested.
+In that case, the police and district attorney may assume you committed the assault and wanted to avoid arrest.

 You should immediately contact the police if you are the victim of a criminal assault.
 Most assault cases typically involve domestic arguments, bar fights, neighbor disputes, or road rage incidents.

-In many situations, you have no choice but to defend yourself from a threatening and physically aggressive stranger, acquaintance, domestic partner, or person under the influence.
+In many situations, you have no choice but to act to defend yourself from a threatening and physically aggressive stranger, acquaintance, domestic partner, or person under the influence.

 If you fail to contact the police first or do not contact them, the prosecutor will argue that this is evidence that you are guilty of assault.

-3. Identify Yourself to the Dispatcher and Inform Them That You Were Acting in Self-defense if Applicable
+In Self Defense Cases, Identify Yourself to the Dispatcher and Immediately Inform Them That You Acted in Self-Defense

 Provide all necessary identifying information to the police dispatcher about yourself and the attackers.
 Additionally, specify your location to the police, including the address and cross streets.
 Finally, if you were acting in self-defense, immediately inform the police dispatcher of that information.